griffithlab/genviz.org/_posts/0001-06-01-ensemblBiomart.md

 ```

 Note that the output is identical to what we retrieved earlier from the BioMart web interface.
-This is just a simple illustration of how (arbitrarily complex) Ensembl BioMart queries can be incorporated into an R analysis for analysis, visualization and interpretation.
+This is just a simple illustration of how (arbitrarily complex) Ensembl BioMart queries can be incorporated into an R script for analysis, visualization and interpretation.

 {% include figure.html image="/assets/BioMart/BioMart_R_example_results.png" width="1000" %}